Topic: Register with RPRA

 An exempt producer is not required to:

-• Register and report to RPRA;
+• Register and report to RPRA

-• Establish a collection and management system and meet a management requirement; and
+• Establish a collection and management system

-• Promotion and education requirements.
+• Meet promotion and education requirements

 How are lighting producer minimum management requirements determined?